-Thermal mass can be achieved by locating utility areas (laundries, bathrooms and garages) on the south or west where possible, avoid locating sleeping rooms on the west.
+Thermal mass can be achieved by relocating utility areas through bathroom renovations and moving laundry areas to garages) on the south or west where possible, avoid locating sleeping rooms on the west.

 Structures such as carports or sheds that will block northern sun should be minimised if located on the northern facade.

-Overall landscape design and plant placement should funnel cool breezes and block or filter harsh winds.
+Overall landscape design with plant and the strategic placement of refuge collection areas should funnel cool breezes and block or filter harsh winds.

 Vegetation should be pruned to avoid blocking out winter sun.
 Planting deciduous vegetation that allows winter sun to penetrate and provides shade during summer is a great option.